 Will I need to travel?
 Travel is limited in the Domestic Adoption Program.
-All birth and adoptive parents are residents of the NYC metro area, including Long Island, New Jersey, the Hudson Valley, and Connecticut.
+All birth and adoptive parents are residents of the NYC metro area, including Long Island, New Jersey, and the Hudson Valley.

 Who are the birth mothers?
 Any woman of childbearing age could find herself in the position of an unplanned pregnancy.
 Spence-Chapin’s experienced social workers provide intensive unbiased counseling to expectant parents around parenting options.
 Birth parents have a great deal of love for their children and come to Spence-Chapin for support in making a thoughtful plan for their child.